ellingworthl/EWD_Assign2_WebAPI/README.md

 ## Web API integration with ReactJS SPA
- I am unable to get my client application on localhost:3000 to retrieve the API data for Events, Venue and Venue Details and Reviews which has been successfully seeded to the FAF database in MongoDB.
+ I am unable to get my client application on localhost:3000 to retrieve the API data which has been successfully seeded to the FAF database in MongoDB.

- I can see the objects within each collection in my browser if I search any of the API paths (e.g. localhost:8080/api/events), however, none of the db objects are returned in the App for Events or Reviews.
+ I can see the objects within each collection in my browser if I search any of the API paths (e.g. localhost:8080/api/events), however, none of the db objects are returned in the App (e.g. localhost:3000/events)
 ![][image11]

  Using Robomongo, a visual tool designed to help manage Database MongoDB, the images below show the four API's loaded into MongoDB as Collections (Details, Events, Reviews & Venues) in the FAF database
 ![][image7]

 ![][image8]

+ Using Chrome, the same localhost paths validated in Postman under "GET" return the objects in each of the collections in the FAF db on MongoDB:
+![][image10]

+## Testing
  Using Postman, the data from the API's can be seen being returned via the Express server on port 8080
  + localhost:8080/api/details
  + localhost:8080/api/events